farhanazmiCS/trip-planner/README.md

 # RoadTrip
 RoadTrip is a web application that let users plan a road trip.

+## App Demo
+You can try the app yourself [here](https://roadtrip-react-frontend.herokuapp.com/login)!

 ## Video Demo
 [VIDEO DEMO LINK]